Accuracy Solutions FAQ

 Yes, but in a very few instances special adaptations may be needed.
 Please read on.

-Tactical Rifles: Accuracy Solutions is designed to attach to a Picatinny rail.
-Many tactical rifles already have a Picatinny rail along the bottom of the forend, but if yours does not, it can easily be fitted with one and the most popular versions are provided in your BipodeXt kit.
-Installation of one of these rails only takes a few moments and is done with simple hand tools (often a screwdriver and/or Allen wrench is all that is needed)
+Tactical Rifles: BipodeXt is designed to attach to a Picatinny rail.
+Many tactical rifles already have a Picatinny rail along the bottom of the forend, but if yours does not, it can easily be fitted with one and is provided in your case.
+BipodeXt installation only takes a few minutes and is done with simple hand tools (often a screwdriver and/or Allen wrench is all that is needed)

-Hunting Rifles: Accuracy Solutions is designed to attach to a Picatinny rail, thus the forend of the receiving rifle must be fitted with one.
+Hunting Rifles: ABipodeXt is designed to attach to a Picatinny rail, thus the forend of the receiving rifle must be fitted with one.
 Adapting a Picatinny rail to the forend of a hunting‑style rifle may require that holes be drilled into the stock’s forend.
-If you are comfortable working on your rifle and own power tools, such as a table drill, you should be able to adapt a Picatinny rail to your rifle in one to two hours.* A tilted rail is included in the case which creates an attachment point parallel to the axis of your bore.
+If you are comfortable working on your rifle and own power tools, such as a table drill, you should be able to adapt a Picatinny rail to your rifle in one to two hours.* A tilted rail is included in the case which creates an attachment point parallel to your barrel.

 *WARNING: If you do not possess the skills and necessary tools you should NOT attempt any modifications to your rifle yourself.
 Instead, take your gun to a qualified gunsmith.
 The work should take no more than two hours.

-BipodeXt comes factory-set to receive both Atlas and Harris types of bipods.
+It comes factory-set to receive both Atlas and Harris types of bipods.
 You could even have both bipods attached simultaneously, should you so chose.
-This means that BipodeXt ships with a pre-installed sling stud and 5-Slot Picatinny rail.
+This means that BipodeXt ships with a pre-installed sling stud and 2.1/8″ (52mm) Picatinny rail.

 The answer(s) to this question will be obvious to some readers, but perhaps not so to all readers.
-The reason you do not want to attach the bipod to your barrel is because you wouldn’t be happy with your shooting performance.
+The reason you do not want to attach the BipodeXt to your barrel is that you wouldn’t be happy with your shooting performance.